geotools/geotools/docs/user/library/index.rst

 *******

 The GeoTools library is organized into a series of jars.
 These jars form a software stack, each building on the services of the others.
-Individual jars such as "data" are extended with plugins in order to support additional capabilities.
-For data these plugins include support for common spatial formats such as shapefiles.
+Individual jars such as ``gt-jdbc`` are extended with plugins in order to support additional capabilities.
+For ``gt-jdbc`` these plugins include support for common spatial databases such as ``gt-jdbc-postgis`` to support the PostGIS database.

 .. toctree::
    :maxdepth: 1

-   opengis/index
-   jts/index
+   api/index
    metadata/index
    referencing/index
-   coverage/index
+   http/index
    main/index
+   jts/index
    data/index
+   coverage/index
    jdbc/index
    cql/index
+   render/index
    xml/index

-   render/index
-   http/index
+Reference:

+* :doc:`../welcome/architecture`